UWA Rangers – Keeping Uganda’s National Park Safe & Secure

 UWA Rangers – Add Security-Knowledge-Wilderness Wisdom to your Treks, Climbs, Hikes, Nature Walks:

-You are in unfamiliar territory when you trekking Mountain Gorillas, Chimpanzees, Golden Monkeys in Uganda.
-You do not see what a Ranger sees while hiking or on a Nature Walk.
+You are in unfamiliar TerritoryTerritory when you are trekking Mountain Gorillas, Chimpanzees, Golden Monkeys in Uganda.
+You do not see what a Ranger sees while hiking along a Nature Walk Trail.
 You need guidance climbing Volcanoes or the Mountains of the Moon.
-The Rangers bring years of experience and bring a lot of common sense to your safari experience in Uganda or Rwanda.
+The Rangers bring years of experience and bring a lot of common sense to your safari experience in Uganda.

-The absence of knowledge and common African wild sense of a UWA ranger could bring major problems for the lone hiker, climber, trekkers.
+The absence of knowledge and common African wild sense of a UWA ranger could bring significant problems for the lone hiker, climber, trekkers.

 UWA Rangers -Gorilla Tracking: